 NOTE: In this set of articles I would like to cover three simple models of synaptic conductance which are typically used in spiking networks.
-While people are quite familiar with their general logic, the exact mathematical details are often overlooked or simply swept under the rug because they are deemed too simple to merit any discussion.
+While people are quite familiar with their general logic, the exact mathematical details are often overlooked or simply swept under the rug because they are deemed too simple.
 I will take on this all-too-simple task, and talk about the mathematical ideas behind these basic models.

 In the first article of this series we discussed synapses which activate instantaneously.
 These synapses are easy to program, and offer an excellent approximation when one is interested in phenomena occurring at timescales larger than the activation dynamics.
 However, once we go down to about we typically want to take the activation dynamics into account.
 In this article, we look at a common, first-approximation to such transfer functions - the alpha function: